rndmorris/Salis-Arcana/docs/bugfixes.md

 Prevents a world object memory leak in the TeleporterThaumcraft class.

+## Prevent Warp Sounds from Blasting Out Your Eardrums

+**Config option:** `muteExcessiveWarpSounds`

+Prevent warp sounds from blasting out your eardrums when you obtains lots of warp in an instant.

 ## Pickaxe of the Core (Group `tools`)

 **Config option:** `detectZeroAspectBlocks`